-Between loss of habitat and the spread of exotic invasive plants, few people have the opportunity to experience high quality natural communities that teem with native biodiversity.
+Between loss of habitat and the spread of invasive plants, few people have the opportunity to experience high quality natural communities that teem with native biodiversity.
 Everyone should have access, that's why KWAG is continuing to work with Forest Park Forever to bring the Kennedy Woods Savanna to a higher quality state.

 WHAT'S HAPPENING NOW

-On April 30, 2016, Kennedy Woods Advisory Group reinitiated their collaboration with the Forest Park Forever Ecology Team to revitalize the Kennedy Woods savanna.
+On April 30, 2016, Kennedy Woods Advisory Group reinitiated their collaboration with the Forest Park Forever Ecology Team to revitalize the Kennedy Woods Savanna.

-I am looking for two volunteer groups to move the restoration process forward.
 Participants can expect to develop a greater understanding of and deeper relationship with the natural world, as we work together to improve this unique habitat.
 Creating a high quality, diverse savanna ecosystem is more important than ever, as it will hold the patterns of what biological diversity means into the future.